Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Linear Absorption Spectrum

 To illustrate this situation, we distinguish two analytical limit cases. (i) In the case for dominating linewidth differences, we can eliminate the dark-bright-splitting-dependency by assuming that $\kappa \gg \Delta$ in the model \cref{eq: magnetic frequency taylor}, yielding:

 In this case, the initial quadratic growth becomes exclusively inversely proportional to the square of $\kappa$.
-This holds true for MoSe$_2$ in \cref{fig: energies MoSe2}. (ii) On the other hand, when the dark-bright splitting $\Delta$ becomes the dominating parameter, which holds true for the majority of the TMDCs (MoS$_2$, WS$_2$, WSe$_2$), we obtain an expression that does not depend on $\kappa$ anymore:
+This holds true for MoSe$_2$ in \cref{fig: energies}(a) for dominating $\kappa$. (ii) On the other hand, when the dark-bright splitting $\Delta$ becomes the dominating parameter, which holds true for the majority of the TMDCs (MoS$_2$, WS$_2$, WSe$_2$), we obtain an expression that does not depend on $\kappa$ anymore:

 i.e., the influence of the linewidth difference vanishes.
-This regime is valid for MoS$_2$ in \cref{fig: energies MoS2}, where the linewidth difference $\kappa$ only influences the shifts of energy marginally.
+This regime is valid for MoS$_2$ in \cref{fig: energies}(b), where the linewidth difference $\kappa$ only influences the shifts of energy marginally.
 At last, we emphasize the limit of $\kappa \approx 0$:

-This case, for both materials in \cref{fig: energies MoSe2,fig: energies MoS2}, leads to the strongest shifts, as the attractive part of the coupling induced by the dissipation is absent. \cref{eq:usual_level_repulsion_inplaneB} is the usual expression of level repulsion \cite{sakurai2017modern} and has been already discussed in other works \cite{Lu_2020, Feierabend_2020}.
-We note, that the magnetic-field-induced hybridization also manifests in time domain via quantum beats \cite{Mapara2022}.
+This case, for both materials in \cref{fig: energies}(a)--(b), leads to the strongest shifts, as the attractive part of the coupling induced by the dissipation is absent. \cref{eq:usual_level_repulsion_inplaneB} is the usual expression of level repulsion \cite{sakurai2017modern} and has been already discussed in other works \cite{Lu_2020, Feierabend_2020}.
+In \cref{tab:table}, we summarize the measured level repulsion at 15\,T and 30\,T and compare these values with our model according to \cref{eq: magnetic frequency}; we observe a good agreement between experiment and theory.
+We suspect that small differences at 30\,T are due to varying linewidth differences $\kappa$ for both experiments.